CanonicalLtd/maas-docs/en/manage-ha.md

 ```

 !!!
 Note:
-    Primary database server and the primary API server often reside on the
+    The primary database and API servers often reside on the same host.
-    same host.

 Apply this change by restarting the database: